How to Overcome Imposter Syndrome

 What is imposter syndrome?

-Imposter Syndrome is a psychological pattern in which one doubts one’s accomplishments and has a persistent internalised fear of being exposed as a fraud.
+Imposter Syndrome is a psychological pattern in which one doubts one’s accomplishments and has a persistent internalized fear of being exposed as a fraud.

-Imposter syndrome can take place at any stage of a person’s career.
-And even the best experience it.
+The dreaded imposter syndrome can take place at any stage of a person’s career.
+And it even happens to the best of us.

 “I always feel like something of an impostor.
 I don’t know what I’m doing.” ~ Jodie Foster, two-time academy award-winning actress

 Therefore, accepting that it may never completely disappear if you feel Imposter Syndrome is essential.
 However, you can manage imposter syndrome to prevent the fear and doubts from crippling your work.
 Most of the freelancers and entrepreneurs I’ve spoken to have admitted to experiencing imposter syndrome, and I’m sure those numbers are significant for imposter syndrome in the workplace too.

 Firstly, tell the imposter to shut the fuck up

 You must silence that inner critic in your head before he gets on a roll.
 I am of the belief; you are what you think.